digital-brew/create-plugin/packages/block-hot-loader/README.md

 Finally, you'll add the hotStoreLoader function to your root ./src/index.js file.

 You can use a different directory name by changing './stores' to whatever directory name you used.
-We've also included a registerPluginStores function for non-HMR use ( production ):
+We've also included a registerStores function for non-HMR use ( production ):
 ```
-import { hotStoreLoader, registerPluginStores } from '@blockhandbook/block-hot-loader';
+import { hotStoreLoader, registerStores } from '@blockhandbook/block-hot-loader';

 if ( module.hot ) {
 	hotStoreLoader( {